AdaCore/gprconfig_kb/doc/gprbuild_ug/introduction.rst

 Introduction
 ************

-This User's Guide describes several software tools that use GNAT Projects to drive their behavior.
-GNAT Projects are stored in text files with the extension :samp:`.gpr`, commonly called :samp:`GPR files`.
+This User's Guide describes several software tools that use the GNAT project facility to drive their behavior.
+GNAT projects are stored in text files with the extension :samp:`.gpr`, commonly called *GPR files*.

-These GPR tools have in common a facility called the GNAT Project Manager that is fully described in the next section.
+These GPR tools use a common facility, the GNAT Project Manager, that is fully described in :ref:`GNAT_Project_Manager`.

 The main GPR tool is :samp:`GPRbuild`, a multi-language builder for systems organized into subsystems and libraries.
+This tool is described in :ref:`Building with GPRbuild<Building_with_GPRbuild>`.

-The other GPR tools are:
+The other GPR tools are described in :ref:`GPRbuild_Companion_Tools`:

 * :samp:`GPRconfig`